 Consider the role of an urban planner in 2030.
 Analyze the live 3D map of your city.
 Analyze where floods might happen, where the traffic congestion spots are, and areas with their respective air quality, all updated and layered on a 3D model of your city.

 In minutes, you identify a potential floodplain, encourage green infrastructure solutions, and share an easy-to-use and understandable map with key stakeholders.
+Accessibility is a key feature of modern geospatial visualization tools, ensuring these platforms are user-friendly and inclusive for a wide range of users, regardless of their technical expertise or needs.
 This is not just imagination; this is exactly what today’s geospatial tools let us do to make smarter, greener choices for our cities.

 Urban Planners, Architects, and GIS experts need easy-to-use mapping tools that reveal location-based information and fit smoothly into their design process.
 However, many professionals struggle with complex interfaces and in selecting of right platform.